Preschool vs. Childcare: What’s the Difference?

 preschool-raleigh

-Choosing Between Daycare vs Preschool
+Choosing Between Childcare vs Preschool

 The key differences between the two child care programs are their goals, purpose, age requirements, and ways in which they prepare children for their educational futures.